Catacrockers/WikiTocha/en/software_engineering/software_engineering.md

 > The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software"—IEEE Standard Glossary of Software Engineering Terminology

 The need of software engineering appears to solve the issues of low quality software proyects.
-Software engineering defines software development lifecycle of a project.
+Software engineering defines software development lifecycle of a project, which can be sumarized in the following steps:

+1. Communication of the project to the team
+2. Requirement Gathering: Software Requirements Specification (SRS)
+3. System Analysis
+4. Software Design: Architecture Description (AD)
+6) Coding
+7) Testing (Idealy testing will be done at the same time as coding, TDD)
+8) Integration
+9) Deployment
+10) Operations and maintenance

 ## System Requirements Specification